abusesa/abusehelper/abusehelper/core/mail/README.md

 ## Logging

-In fact *all* handlers are parameterizable - the base class `abusehelper.core.mail.Handler` requires all runners to pass in the keyword argument `log`.
+In fact *all* handlers are configurable - the base class `abusehelper.core.mail.Handler` requires all runners to pass in the keyword argument `log`.
 The log can then be used inside the handler as `self.log` for, well, logging.

 ```python
 import idiokit